-What is STRAW or Stages of Reproductive Aging Workshop?
+What is STRAW or stages of the reproductive aging workshop?

-In 2001 and again in 2011 researchers met to define a nomenclature and a staging system for ovarian aging including menstrual and qualitative hormonal criteria to define each stage.
-The initial number of stages in 2001 were 7, while in 2011 there were 10 stages.
+In 2001, and again in 2011, researchers met to define a nomenclature and a staging system for ovarian aging including menstrual and qualitative hormonal criteria to define each stage.
+The initial number of stages in 2001 was seven, while in 2011, there were 10 stages.

 - Stages of

 Your fertility stage is determined by the following:

 - Your menstrual cycle regularity (regular, subtle flow/length changes, changes in length (>6-day differences), amenorrhea (no periods for over 59 days)

 - Antral follicle counts (normal, low or very low)